01 of 11

 03 of 11

-One of the best spots to snorkel on Kauai is Tunnels Beach-both for the clear fish-filled water of the lagoon and the splendid views of the island's signature peak, Mount Makana (aka Bali Hai), you'll enjoy when you surface.
-It's easiest to enter from the wide sand beach and snorkel the inner reef, but do keep an eye on the surf.
+One of the best spots to snorkel on Kauai is Tunnels Beach - both for the clear fish-filled water of the lagoon and the splendid views of the island's signature peak, Mount Makana (aka Bali Hai), you'll enjoy when you surface.
+It's easiest to enter from the wide sandy beach and snorkel the inner reef, but do keep an eye on the surf.
 In winter, when huge waves are breaking over the reef, there can be dangerous rip currents.
 If so, just enjoy the Bali Hai view.Continue to 4 of 11 below.

 04 of 11